 - Be patient.
-SCI is a traumatic event that tears your life apart in an instant, and it takes time to rebuild your life after injury.
-Your body will need time to heal from the trauma of your injury.
+SCI is a life-changing event.
+It takes time to rebuild your life after injury, and your body will need time to heal from the trauma of your injury.
 You will need time to regain the strength and stamina to reach your goals.
 However, you can do it in time.

 - You will have bad days.
 It is only natural to feel sad, angry, or afraid at times.
 There may be times when it is hard to imagine how you can ever be happy after injury.
 However, most people do find happiness over time as they begin to realize they can live an active, healthy life.

 - Take advantage of peer support.
 Your rehab team can likely arrange for you to talk with others who have SCI.
 They have been where you are and learned how to manage day-to-day activities.
 They can be a valuable source of information.
 There are also some online support networks.
 Here are a couple of recommended sites that have a focus in peer support.

 - www.spinalcord.org provides information and resources to meet the needs of people with SCI and their families and friends.